 Key Takeaways

-- Discover why poly block off-road couplings provide the multi-axis movement required to prevent hitch binding on technical Australian tracks.
+- Understand how poly block off-road couplings provide superior vertical movement and 360-degree rotation to prevent hitch binding on uneven terrain.

 Understanding the Mechanics of Poly Block Off-Road Couplings